 - Update the look for Casey Palmer, Canadian Dad and renew the hundreds of posts that aren’t being used to the best of their potential

 - Learn to write a killer press release…

-- …because I’m putting out a second round of posts for Tales from the 2.9, bigger and better than before!
+- …because I’m putting out the second round of posts for Live from the 3.5, bigger and better than before!

 - Do something for Canada’s 150th that’ll blow people’s minds

 - Install the growth chart for my kids, which will mean learning how to drill through plaster and getting my hands on a power drill

 - Spend more time seeing people and not just following their lives on Facebook

 - Find more time to keep my fashion game on point — refresh my wardrobe with more bespoke pieces.